best66/toy-vue3/README.md

 # toy-vue3

-Sorry but this project is useless to most people.
+Sorry but this project is not helpful to most people.

 ## Install